-In a nutshell, it’s a pension you set up yourself.
+In a nutshell, it’s a pension plan you set up yourself.
 Most pension companies offer them.
-They’re quick and easy to set up online, and you can make monthly and one-off payments that suit you.
+They’re quick and easy to set up online, and you can make regular and one-off payments that suit you.
 You can also usually stop your payments if you need to.

 Saving for your future is a long-term goal.
 The sooner you start, the longer your money is invested and has the potential to grow.